kevfev/sme-bi-case-study-application/vm-exercises.md

 #### Steps to be executed by the student (max 6)

-- Step 1) In the Product Catalog, select the product with ID-NAME combination "3882 - WHITE HANGING HEART T-LIGHT HOLDER".
+- In the Product Catalog, select the product with ID-NAME combination "3882 - WHITE HANGING HEART T-LIGHT HOLDER".
 Observe the product purchases and basket purchases table.
-- Step 2) In the Antecedent set, select the product with ID-NAME combination "3882 - WHITE HANGING HEART T-LIGHT HOLDER"
+- In the Antecedent set, select the product with ID-NAME combination "3882 - WHITE HANGING HEART T-LIGHT HOLDER"
-- Step 3) In the Consequent set, select the product with ID-NAME combination "3948 - WOODEN PICTURE FRAME WHITE FINISH"
+- In the Consequent set, select the product with ID-NAME combination "3948 - WOODEN PICTURE FRAME WHITE FINISH"

 #### Exercise question:

-What's the lift of the rule "3882 - WHITE HANGING HEART T-LIGHT HOLDER" -> "3948 - WOODEN PICTURE FRAME WHITE FINISH"
+What's the lift of the rule "3882 - WHITE HANGING HEART T-LIGHT HOLDER"  --> "3948 - WOODEN PICTURE FRAME WHITE FINISH"

 #### End goal: